Kushagra2569/Crypto-Tracker/README.md

 # This Project is live at [Crypto Tracker](https://kushagra2569.github.io/Crypto-Tracker/)

 TODO:

-!Make the Web App responsive
+!Make the Web App responsive.

-!Revamp the currency selector for smooth addition of new currencies !Fetch a different api for more data for a realistic graph
+!Revamp the currency selector for smooth addition of new currencies.

+!Fetch a different api for more data for a realistic graph.

 # Getting Started with Create React App